Skip to content

 Define a simple property

-The following syntax should be used when you want to have a simple, watchable, property that does not require any additional behavior.
+Use the following syntax for creating simple properties that do not require any additional behavior.
 You can define both default values and types for primitive property values.
 If working with TypeScript, default property values can be set in the constructor.

 class Color extends Accessor {